-Flying Squirrels are omnivorous and feed on various nuts such as peanuts, pecans, walnuts and hickory.
-They also eat acorns, wild mushrooms, bird eggs, insects and
+- Flying Squirrels are omnivorous and feed on various nuts such as peanuts, pecans, walnuts and hickory.
+They also eat acorns, wild mushrooms, bird eggs, insects and some flowers.

-Because of predators such as raccoons, birds of prey, cats, dogs, foxes and coyotes, the Flying Squirrel is nocturnal and forages for its food at night when its
+- Because of predators such as raccoons, birds of prey, cats, dogs, foxes and coyotes, the Flying Squirrel is nocturnal and forages for its food at night when its predators are asleep.

 Flying Squirrel Descriptive Facts

 - It is not easy to tell the females from the males as they look very similar.

 - The Flying Squirrel has two important features that help them to see at night.
 They have bulging black eyes that have been adapted for better vision at night.
 They also have feelers, special whiskers that aid them in feeling around their surroundings at night.